SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 * declare :newTerm:`properties` to store values
 * define :newTerm:`methods` to provide functionality
 * define :newTerm:`initializers` to set up their initial state
-* conform to :newTerm:`protocols` to provide standard functionality of a certain type, and
+* be :newTerm:`extended` to expand their functionality beyond a default implementation, and
-* be :newTerm:`extended` to expand their functionality beyond a default implementation
+* conform to :newTerm:`protocols` to provide standard functionality of a certain type

-(Protocols and extensions are covered in detail in :doc:`ProtocolsAndExtensions`.)
+Extensions are covered in the :doc:`Extensions` chapter, and protocols are covered in the :doc:`Protocols` chapter.

 In addition, classes have several capabilities that structures do not: